Limited edition “JOHN’S WAY” hand-crafted ritual box

 purchase directly from Loa - Send an email to reserve your box

 ST. JOHN’S EVE | VODOU RITUAL | SUMMER SOLSTICE

-On FRIDAY, June 21 from 6:30 – 8:30 PM, International House celebrates the advent of sultry summer with reverence and Vodou mystique found only in this Northernmost Caribbean City.
-A local institution, the hotel observes Saint John’s Eve on the Friday before John the Baptist’s birth (June 24).
+On FRIDAY, June 24 from 6:30 – 8:30 PM, International House celebrates the advent of sultry summer with reverence and Vodou mystique found only in this Northernmost Caribbean City.
+A local institution, the hotel observes Saint John’s Eve on the Friday on or before John the Baptist’s birth (June 24).
 For the 21st year, this ritual is led by Priestess Sallie-Ann Glassman, and as always in this colorful city, a cocktail is created to whet the experience.
 A headwashing ceremony, Haitian rum and bottled elixir add to the mix.
 You, in casual white, do too.

 Since St. John’s birth falls so near the June 21 Summer Solstice, there is little wonderment in anyone’s zodiac circle that the feast day of John the Baptist is linked inextricably to the pagan holiday Midsummer’s Night.